 5. Periodically, fast from electronics

 Yes, literally fast.
 Blake says that his family will spend an entire week—once in the spring and once in the fall—with no electronic devices.
-Having tried this technique myself last year, I can't overstate how positive the effects are.
+Having tried this technique myself last year, I can't overstate how positive the effects are from taking a tech break.
 Although it feels a little scary at first, an electronics fast forces you to connect with others and with yourself, which turns out to be a pretty amazing experience.